pgailinas/videoqa-representation-comparison/docs/index.md

 To enable a controlled comparison, both representation-based approaches use a common set of CLIP text representations for the questions and answer choices together with the same downstream VideoQA classifier.
 This experimental design isolates the impact of the video representation while minimizing differences introduced by the inference architecture.

 Experiments are conducted using a two-stage methodology consisting of development-subset experimentation followed by full-dataset evaluation.
-The repository provides a reproducible notebook-driven research environment for investigating representation learning, multimodal reasoning, and downstream VideoQA performance.
+The repository provides a reproducible notebook-driven research environment for investigating representation learning, multimodal reasoning, and VideoQA performance.

 ## Motivation and Research Problem